Key takeaways

 Want a simpler way to get paid?
-Direct deposit can help you receive payments faster, without a trip to the bank.
+Direct deposit helps you receive payments faster, without a trip to the bank.
+It’s an electronic payment that moves money from one account to another using just your banking information.
+This guide breaks down how direct deposit works, why it’s helpful, and how to set it up.

 What is direct deposit?